MeshWorld India Logo MeshWorld.

 How to Set Up Your Own WireGuard VPN Server (2026)

-WireGuard is the default VPN protocol in 2026.
+WireGuard is the default VPN protocol now.
 It’s built into the Linux kernel, faster than OpenVPN, simpler to configure, and cryptographically sound.
 Mullvad deprecated OpenVPN entirely in January 2026 — that’s the direction the industry is moving.

-This guide covers setting up your own WireGuard server on a Linux VPS, configuring clients across all platforms, and securing the setup for production use.
+This guide covers setting up your own WireGuard server on a Linux VPS, configuring clients across all platforms, and securing it for production.

 • One-hour setup from empty VPS to working VPN